tljm/jpp/README.md

 ### Example

 So, how it looks like?
+Look at this [ugly HTML](https://tljm.github.io/jpp/test_journal.html) document.

 ## Installation